sigcsets/sigcse2022/pages/sessionchairs_index.md

 * Start the session on time by introducing yourself and the entire session.
 * Introduce each speaker using their proper name.
 Ensure that introductions are consistent for all speakers in the sessions using common titles and language.
 * Keep time and provide appropriate warnings before the start of the question and answer period.
-* When the speakers is done, say "Let's thank our speaker" and applaud.
+* When the speaker is done, say "Let's thank our speaker" and applaud.
-* If you need to cut of a questioner or discussion, suggest that the discussion resumes after the session is over.
+* If you need to cut of a question or discussion, suggest that the discussion resumes after the session is over.
 * Cut off any questions that are belligerent or insulting.
 Please let the Program or Symposium Chairs know about the issue.
 * Come prepared with a question for each speaker!
 You can discuss this with your speakers.